TF0920 : Wherry's Lane warehouse

 No developer mad enough to spend that sort of money could be found, but SKDC had compulsorily purchased several plots and were holding the land.
 In the end they chose to spend a bit more than 2 million of ratepayer money to realise those assets.
 A smaller scheme to build new empty shops along Wherry's Lane, and to convert the 19th century grain warehouse at the end into flats was started in the spring of 2012.

 The warehouse was built in the early 19th Century as a maltings or brewery owned by the Shilcock family and known as Shilcock's Mill.
 It was later let to Wherry's, a local family who rose to prominence as seed merchants during the corn trade boom of the 19th century when steam engines transformed the fenland drainage and first the guano, then the chemical fertiliser trade dramatically increased yields.
 In Living Memory it was owned by another local businessman, the late Mr Ted Moody, for his company Nursery Supplies.
 Once the largest supplier of grower's necessities, this company closed several years ago, the warehouse was sold on, and later bought by SKDC.
 It was probably Nursery Supplies who built the cavernous 20th century extension behind the 19th century building: it used post-war materials, like cheap Peterborough brick and asbestos/cement cladding.

-The last commercial use of the commercial building based on Shilcock's ill was when SKDC rented it to the builders enlarging the nearby Sainsbury's store in 2010.
-They kept all thier expensive machinery locked up in it at night.
+The last commercial use of the commercial building based on Shilcock's Mill was when SKDC rented it to the builders enlarging the nearby Sainsbury's store in 2010.
+They kept all their expensive machinery locked up in it at night.

 The 20th century warehouse, and the similar asbestos building to the North of Wherry's Lane, which for the last generation housed a vehicle body repairers called Freeman's Garage, are being removed as the first step in the redevelopment.